-• Creating a stored procedure with parameters.
+• Creating a stored procedure with parameters

-• Altering stored procedure
+• Altering a stored procedure

-• Execute stored procedure with a parameter
+• Executing a stored procedure with a parameter

 • Viewing the text of a stored procedure

-• Advantages of using an SQL stored procedures
+• Advantages of using SQL stored procedures

 What is a stored procedures?